da03/criticize_text_generation/critique_coreference_chains/README.md

        --coreference_chains generation.wiki.w_title.gpt2.films.coref.json
 ```

-The output will contain the latent PPL for the LM generations.
+The output will contain the latent PPL for the LM generations (for the GPT-2 W/ Title setting.
+For other settings simply change `--coreference_chains`.).

 ```
 python scripts/criticize/criticize.py \